timewave-computer/simple-program-demo/README.md

 Set the variable `FORWARDER_LIBRARY_CONTRACT` in [./coprocessor-app/crates/circuit/lib.rs](./coprocessor-app/crates/circuit/lib.rs) with the Forwarder contract address printed in the logs.

 Record the DEMO Token address and the Send and Deposit account addresses printed at the top of the log.
-Also record the DEO

 ## Query send account balance
 ```bash
 cast call <DEMO Token address> 'balanceOf(address)(uint256)' <Send Account Address> --rpc-url http://localhost:8545
 ```
-There should be a balance of 150.
+There should be a balance of 1000 DEMO tokens in the send account.

 ## Deploy the Coprocessor App
 ```bash